kian-fotovat/simple-playify/README.md

 <a id="what-is-playify"></a>
 ## ＼(＾O＾)／ What is Playify?

-Playify is the ultimate minimalist Discord music bot—no ads, no premium tiers, no limits, just music and kawaii vibes!
+Playify is the ultimate minimalist Discord music bot—no ads, no premium tiers, no limits, just music!

 * **No web UI**: Only simple slash commands.
 * **100% free**: All features unlocked for everyone.